Senior Horse Care Strategies

 Assuming he has some level of arthritis, how well the older horse moves and performs depends on how comfortable he is in his joints, Malinowski says.
 To stave off Magic's possible aches, she administers a gram of phenylbutazone before leaving the farm to foxhunt and another gram upon returning.
 Overused, non-steroidal anti-inflammatory medications such as this can be hard on the stomach lining.
 "But if an old schoolhorse needs a gram of Bute a day to be comfortable, so be it," she says.

 Veterinarians report anecdotal success using joint health supplements such as glucosamine and chondroitin in horses with osteoarthritis.
-But Malinowski cautions that these products haven't been tested in horses to the clinical standards required for drug approval.
+But Malinowski cautions that not all of these products have been tested in horses to the clinical standards required for drug approval.
 She notes, however, that regular mild exercise itself can, in some cases, ease aches.
 "Again, that's why I love horses being outside: They're constantly moving around," she says.
 "As the old adage says, 'Use it or lose it!' "

 When keeping the older horse in a stall, make sure bedding is deep enough to be comfortable but not so deep that he can't easily get up again.
 "And rubber mats are wonderful," Malinowski adds.

 What's appropriate for an aging horse's diet depends on the individual, says Johnson.
 The state of the teeth is one consideration; what else is going on in his body is another.
 "Some horses can be maintained on whatever diet they've been on for their whole lives," she says.
 "Horses with laminitis problems may need low-starch/low-sugar diets, including hay tested to make sure it's not high in starch and sugar."